 - 3.13 The Local Plan was adopted in 2005 and remains part of the development plan for the area.
-A number of policies have been saved under the provisions of the 2004 Act and are, therefore, relevant to the consideration of this planning application and the key ones are highlighted below. - 3.14 Policy GD2 identifies Glossop as a built up area and seeks to restrict development to within these identified centres.
+A number of policies have been saved under the provisions of the 2004 Act.
+The Local Plan was adopted after 2004 and its policies can continue to be given full weight for a period of 12 months from the publication of the NPPF.
+If there is significant conflict between these historic policies and the Framework, the weight that can be attached to the policies is determined by the degree of consistency between the two.
+There are policies in the Local Plan as explained below which conflict with both the framework and also the Council's own evidence base and emerging policies and, in such circumstances, limited weight can be attached to these. - 3.14 Policy GD2 identifies Glossop as a built up area and seeks to restrict development to within these identified centres.
 Policy GD4 states that planning permission will be granted for development that is sympathetic to the character of the area in terms of, for example, scale, siting, layout, materials and fenestration.
 Policy GD12 supports development providing that, where issues such as contamination are identified, suitable remediation measures are implemented. - 3.15 Policy BC1 requires facing materials for new developments to be sympathetic to the character and appearance of the surroundings and natural materials will be sought in sensitive locations or areas where natural materials are dominant. - 3.16 Policy H1 gives priority for housing on previously developed land within the identified built up area. - 3.17 Policy H9 sets out the approach to affordable housing, requiring a proportion to be included in new residential schemes to meet local needs.
 The level of affordable housing is to be negotiated on a site by site basis, based upon the level of need, development constraints and the proximity of local services. - 3.18 Policy H11 seeks to ensure a high quality of design in all new residential developments.
 Schemes should reflect local distinctiveness, include a mix of house types and sizes and protect amenity.
-Policy H12 requires residential development to incorporate appropriate levels of open space which are convenient, safe and usable for residents. - 3.19 Section 7 addresses economic issues within the High Peak area and, in the introduction, states that the overall aim for Glossop is to increase the number and range of jobs and reduce out commuting.
+Policy H12 requires residential development to incorporate appropriate levels of open space which are convenient, safe and usable for residents.

+- 3.19 Section 7 addresses economic issues within the High Peak area and, in the introduction, states that the overall aim for Glossop is to increase the number and range of jobs and reduce out commuting.
 The issue of redevelopment of industrial sites is addressed under Policy EMP9. - 3.20 EMP9 provides for mixed use schemes where the mixed use element is subordinate to the employment use and the development improves the quality of the employment premises or base.
 EMP9 also provides guidance on the change of use of the whole of a site.
-Such developments are potentially acceptable providing a number of criteria are met including:-

-- continued employment land would perpetuate environmental problems which cannot be addressed through a mixed use scheme - there is no market demand for employment use - the development would be compatible with surrounding uses - 3.21 All proposals must demonstrate that there is no conflict with sustainability principles and that the development would bring greater benefits than the retention of the existing use.
+Such developments are potentially acceptable providing a number of criteria are met including:- - continued employment land would perpetuate environmental problems which cannot be addressed through a mixed use scheme - there is no market demand for employment use - the development would be compatible with surrounding uses - 3.21 All proposals must demonstrate that there is no conflict with sustainability principles and that the development would bring greater benefits than the retention of the existing use.
+The protection of historic industrial sites such as the one included in this application, is out of step with the Council's own evidence base and also the NPPF.
+It is considered, therefore, that this policy can be afforded very little weight in the determination of planning applications.